chadicus/slim-oauth2-http/README.md

 [![Documentation](https://img.shields.io/badge/reference-phpdoc-blue.svg?style=flat)](http://pholiophp.org/chadicus/slim-oauth2-http)

-Static utilitiy classes to bridge [Slim 3](http://www.slimframework.com/) http messages to [OAuth2](http://bshaffer.github.io/oauth2-server-php-docs/) requests and responses.
-While this libray is entended for use with Slim 3, it should work with any PSR-7 compatible framework.
+Static utilitiy classes to bridge [PSR-7](http://www.php-fig.org/psr/psr-7/) http messages to [OAuth2 Server](http://bshaffer.github.io/oauth2-server-php-docs/) requests and responses.
+While this libray is entended for use with [Slim 3](http://www.slimframework.com/), it should work with any PSR-7 compatible framework.

 ## Requirements

 Chadicus\Slim\OAuth2\Http requires PHP 5.6 (or later).

 ##Composer
 To add the library as a local, per-project dependency use [Composer](http://getcomposer.org)!
 Simply add a dependency on `chadicus/slim-oauth2-http` to your project's `composer.json` file such as:

 ```sh
 composer require chadicus/slim-oauth2-http